• Skip to Content

 • Not have defaulted on a prior Federal Student Loan or owe a refund on a Federal Student Grant

 It is possible for the eligibility criteria to vary from one program to another.
-Criteria listed above outline eligibility criteria for Federal Student Aid.
+Criteria listed above outline eligibility criteria for Federal Student Aid and State Aid.
 Eligibility criteria for other types of aid such as scholarships may vary.
 Visit the Financial Aid Office or the SJCC website for more information.

 Applying for Federal Student Aid